ITFedorovSA/job4j_elementary/README.md

-# Job4j. Блок базовый синтаксис.
-Проект содержит решения блока "Базовый синтаксис" курса Job4j.
-В этом проекте рассмотрены:
+# job4j_elementary

+Java basic

+# About

+This project presents individual tasks (lessons) on such topics as:

-- переменные
+- Variables
-- операторы ветвления
+- Branch operators
-- циклы
+- Loops
-- массивы
+- Arrays
-- модульное тестирование
+- Unit tests
-- IDEA
+- IntelliJ IDEA
-- Основы GIT
+- GIT

+***

+# Contact

+Contact me if you have any questions: itfedorovsa@gmail.com